 As technology continues to take over many of the core accounting processes, and with cloud systems holding more sensitive information than ever before, one tech aspect that many firms are still behind on is the importance of cybersecurity and data protection protocols.

 Fortunately, innovative technology is working to address this aspect of the accounting evolution as well through deeply-integrated security systems and advanced protection from malware, hacking attempts, and the other modern threats that come along with the industry’s advancement.

 #7 Growing Reliance on Software Assistance

 The traditional pen and ledger simply won’t cut it anymore.
 As the majority of accountants have already made the move to software-based processes, this trend of software reliance will only continue as new tech promises to further enhance and optimize processes.
 With specialized accounting software, like Multiview ERP, professionals are able to more quickly and accurately handle computations while gaining deeper insight into the data available to them.

 After implementation, the benefits begin realizing themselves, as demonstrated in countless case studies.
 Take South University, for instance, whose Finance Director stated: “Our former processes required so many steps and had so many controls, and sign-offs in place month’s end took a couple of weeks.
 The exports and the general ledger structure in Multiview make it easier.
 It now takes less than a day to complete our month end close.”

 Are you seeking a solution that can help you step into the future of accounting?
-Learn more about Multiview, our cloud ERP solution and how we can help your organization make the most of the exciting technology that’s emerging and evolving right in front of your eyes, by scheduling a free software demo or requesting ERP pricing.
+Learn more about Multiview, our cloud ERP solution and how we can help your organization make the most of the exciting technology that’s emerging and evolving right in front of your eyes, by scheduling a free software demo.